Written by Raghu Chandar Mamindla M.Sc, OSPAP, B.Pharm

 When does hay fever season start in Barnsley?

 Barnsley's position in South Yorkshire — surrounded by agricultural land and the Dearne Valley — means pollen levels can be significant from late March onwards.
-The broad hay fever timeline in our area typically looks like this:
+According to the Met Office pollen forecast for Yorkshire, the broad hay fever timeline in our area typically looks like this:

 - February–April: Tree pollen (birch, hazel, alder) — affects around 25% of hay fever sufferers